-For both natural gas and electric aggregation, customers who are already enrolled in the Percentage of Income Payment Plan (PIPP - a payment plan for past-due bills) are not eligible.
+For both natural gas and electric aggregation, customers who are already enrolled in the Percentage of Income Payment Plan (PIPP PLus) are not eligible.
 PIPP Plus is an extended payment arrangement based on a percentage of the household income for those customers who are at or below 150% of the federal poverty income guidelines.

-For natural gas aggregation, the only other customers who are not eligible to participate are those that are already under individual contracts with suppliers as part of a natural gas choice program.
+For natural gas and electric aggregations, the only other customers who are not eligible to participate are those that are already under individual contracts with suppliers as part of a natural gas choice program.
 These customers will not appear on eligible customer lists provided to the governmental aggregator or the governmental aggregator's chosen supplier.

-For electric aggregation, most customers are eligible and their names will appear on customer lists provided to the governmental aggregator or its chosen supplier.
 It is important to note that if recently switched to a supplier and your community aggregates, there is a possibility that your name was not removed from the eligible customer list.
 You should return the opt-out notice if you do not wish to be switched to the aggregations' supplier.
 That is a decision for you to make.
 You will want to talk to your chosen supplier if you consider switching to the aggregation's supplier to find out if there are any penalties for the early cancellation of the contract.

 Maps of government aggregation groups